sebastiangrebe/hcaptcha/README.md

   end
 ```

-`verify` method sends a `POST` request to the reCAPTCHA API and returns 2 possible values:
+`verify` method sends a `POST` request to the hCAPTCHA API and returns 2 possible values:

 `{:ok, %Hcaptcha.Response{challenge_ts: timestamp, hostname: host}}` -> The captcha is valid, see the [documentation](https://developers.google.com/hcaptcha/docs/verify#api-response) for more details.